Introduction to our APIs

 • Receive real-time notifications for Engagement Tracking events, which consist of Open, Click, and Unsubscribe actions.

-The Marketing API is for On-Demand customers who want to programmatically manage data (such as contact lists) used by our marketing features (such as Newsletters and Autoresponders).
+The Marketing API is for senders who want to programmatically manage data used by our Email Marketing Tools feature (such as Newsletters and Autoresponders).

 Features